reasonwithoutrestraint/site/Original/Ethics/My Position/Political Philosophy.md

 ------- Lower Level Justification -------

 Idealization
+- Imagine idealized world: everyone is fully informed, fully rational, equal starting liberty (i.e. equal talents, equal abilities, equal starting natural resources, etc.) and none of our goals conflict.
+Coercion is not justified here (although no one would want to use coercion).
+- Now, say everyone is fully informed, fully rational, with equal starting positive liberty and our goals sometimes conflict.
+When is coercion justified?
+	- Property protection.
+	- Self-defense.
+	- Contract-enforcement.
+	- Protection against fraud.
 - What kind of world do fully informed, fully rational individuals prefer to live in?

 - How to move from equality to minarchism + decentralized democracy.
 Equality is valued in itself on principle.
 Minarchism, democracy and decentralization are valued based on various empirical facts (e.g. a benevolent dictator would be okay if it were possible).
 What is a test for what we value in principle?
 How to articulate what equality truly consists in?
 E.g. can it be articulated via some ideal procedure such as e.g. Rawl's veil of ignorance.
+- Problem with Rawl's veil of ignorance is that it reduces to maximizes one's expected value, which can result in subjugating someone else.
+It conflates blind rationality with moral justification.
+However, the veil of ignorance is useful for avoiding irrelevant considerations from fitting into one's moral reasoning, i.e. rich people are more disposed to favor laisez faire capitalism, and the poor will want to favor redistribution, racial majorities will be okay with subjugating the minority, etc. How else can we avoid this?
+	- Perhaps instead of using a veil of ignorance for the contractual setup, we keep people in the actual world where they are informed of their actual place in society.
+Instead of people voting on particular policies (e.g. protect freedom from assault), we vote on principles expressed in abstract terms of resources (not welfare or utility).
+Actually, instead of the principles being expressed in terms of *actual* resources, they are expressed in terms of *opportunity* to resources.
+Only accept principles concerning the distribution of opportunity to resources (expressed in an abstract manner) that can be justified to all.
+	- Problem: Wouldn't people be incentivized to vote according to resource distribution, rather than opportunity distributions?
+		- It seems that resource distributions ought to be choice- or ambition-sensitive, i.e. if two people have equal opportunity and ability, and one prioritizes leisure over wealth, we need not correct for any inequalities in resources that result from this difference in choices.
+Perhaps this can be accounted for by including leisure time in the resource distribution that will be voted on.
+		- But even including leisure time in the resources doesn't seem to account for the relevant choice sensitivity.
+People not only make different economic choices because of different values, but also because they are more risky or less rational.
+For example, A might come to have less economic resources than B not because A received some other good (such as leisure) which he values more than A does, but because he was irrationally lazy (e.g. due to weakness of will) or because he is fundamentally more risky.
+It seems that inequalities that arise from this difference in choices also need not be corrected.
+	- Problem: Does this lead to the unintuitive conclusion that we distribute opportunity to resources equally?
+This might be intuitive in the case of ownership of property, but not for ownership over one's body.
+		- Why would people vote to support equal access to property, but not mass equal access to physical bodies?
+Indeed, some limitations on the bodies of others are justified (e.g. think immigration, public nudity, laws etc.).
+But how to avoid the conclusion that the state should steal a healthy person's kidney and donate it to one in need?
+		- Perhaps, it cannot be avoided.
+Rather, let people vote to decide what kind of society to live in.
+Those who are willing to accept large resource deficits for larger benefits will be placed in a society where mandatory kidney extraction is allowed.
+Others will live in a different society.
+	- How will people vote in these issues?
+How does one know what it means for something to represent X resources rather than Y?
+It seems we cannot express these in terms of abstract resource amounts.
+But now people might be biased if they vote for policies directly.

 			==================================================================
 										Questions